wilson0x4d/punit/docs/ref/assertions/collections.rst

 .. py:function:: hasLength(sequence:Sequence, expected:int) -> bool

-    Use :py:func:`~punit.collections.hasLength` to assert that a sequence has the expected number of elements.
+    Check if a sequence has the expected number of elements.

+    :param Sequence[Any]|None sequence: The sequence to check
+    :param int|None expected: The expected number of elements

+    :returns bool: True if the sequence has exactly the expected number of elements, False otherwise

 .. rubric:: Example